duckdblabs/duckdb-aflplusplus/README.md

 ## The fuzz process
 AFL++ is a fuzzer that comes with its own compiler.

-Fuzzing DuckDB with AFL++ is a multi-step process (also see [fuzzing_in_depth](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/fuzzing_in_depth.md#a-selecting-the-best-afl-compiler-for-instrumenting-the-target)).
+Fuzzing DuckDB with AFL++ consists of the following steps:
+(also see [fuzzing_in_depth](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/fuzzing_in_depth.md#a-selecting-the-best-afl-compiler-for-instrumenting-the-target)).
 Note that there are make-commands to run most of these steps, they are listed further down.

 1. Create a **target executable** by compiling the duckdb library and the wrapper source code with the main function with the `afl-clang-fast++` compiler.

 2. Provide an **input corpus** with typical inputs (valid or invalid).
 Depending on the fuzz scenario, this can be:
     - data inputs files: csv, json, parquet
     - duckdb database files - created by script `create_duckdb_file_corpus.sh`
     - duckdb wal files (write-ahead log) - created by script `create_wal_file_corpus.sh`

 3. **Fuzzing itself**

     `afl++` will call the target executable with various inputs based on the corpus to see if it can make it crash.
 The steps are as follows: